sinanuozdemir/SF_DAT_17/README.md

 * [Introduction to Data Mining](http://www-users.cs.umn.edu/~kumar/dmbook/index.php) has a nice [chapter on cluster analysis](http://www-users.cs.umn.edu/~kumar/dmbook/ch8.pdf).
 * The scikit-learn user guide has a nice [section on clustering](http://scikit-learn.org/stable/modules/clustering.html).

+##Class 11: Natural Language Processing

+**Agenda**

+* Naural Language Processing is the science of turning words and sentences into data and numbers.
+Today we will be exploring techniques into this field
+* [code](code/11_nlp.py) showing topics in NLP
+* [lab](code/11_nlp_lab.py) analyzing tweets about the stock market

+**Homework:**

+* Read Paul Graham's [A Plan for Spam](http://www.paulgraham.com/spam.html) and be prepared to **discuss it in class on Wednesday**.
+Here are some questions to think about while you read:
+    * Should a spam filter optimize for sensitivity or specificity, in Paul's opinion?
+    * Before he tried the "statistical approach" to spam filtering, what was his approach?
+    * How exactly does his statistical filtering system work?
+    * What did Paul say were some of the benefits of the statistical approach?
+    * How good was his prediction of the "spam of the future"?
+* Below are the foundational topics upon which Wednesday's class will depend.
+Please review these materials before class:
+    * **Confusion matrix:** [a good guide](http://www.dataschool.io/simple-guide-to-confusion-matrix-terminology/) roughly mirrors the lecture from class 10.
+    * **Sensitivity and specificity:** Rahul Patwari has an [excellent video](https://www.youtube.com/watch?v=U4_3fditnWg&list=PL41ckbAGB5S2PavLIXUETzAmi5reIod23) (9 minutes).
+    * **Basics of probability:** These [introductory slides](https://docs.google.com/presentation/d/1cM2dVbJgTWMkHoVNmYlB9df6P2H8BrjaqAcZTaLe9dA/edit#slide=id.gfc3caad2_00) (from the [OpenIntro Statistics textbook](https://www.openintro.org/stat/textbook.php)) are quite good and include integrated quizzes.
+Pay specific attention to these terms: probability, sample space, mutually exclusive, independent.
+* You should definitely be working on your project!
+First draft and HW2 are both due Wednesday!!